 How would you describe your prayer life?

-“Prayer is the ultimate test of a man’s true spiritual condition.
+“Prayer is beyond any question the highest activity of the human soul.
+Man is at his greatest and highest when upon his knees he comes face to face with God… Prayer is the ultimate test of a man’s true spiritual condition.
 There is nothing that tells the truth about Christians as much as our prayer life.”

-What does our prayer life say about our spiritual condition?
+What does your prayer life say about your spiritual condition?